KitIsCooked/PointOfSaleSystem/README.md

 🔑 Features

-1)User Authentication: Secure login system with role validation (Admin / User) using PHP Sessions.
+User Authentication: Secure login system with role validation (Admin / User) using PHP Sessions.

-2) Role-Based Dashboard Access: Admins are redirected to the admin dashboard and Users are redirected to the POS sales interface.
+Role-Based Dashboard Access: Admins are redirected to the admin dashboard and Users are redirected to the POS sales interface.

-3) Responsive UI: Styled using Bootstrap and integrated with SweetAlert2 and Toastr for dynamic feedback.
+Responsive UI: Styled using Bootstrap and integrated with SweetAlert2 and Toastr for dynamic feedback.

-4) Modular Structure: Organized file system with clear separation of UI and database interaction (ui/, config/, plugins/ folders).
+Modular Structure: Organized file system with clear separation of UI and database interaction (ui/, config/, plugins/ folders).

 🚀 Technologies Used
 Frontend: HTML5, CSS3, Bootstrap 4, Font Awesome